squell/fastavr/README.md

 * No self-programming ability (SPM instruction, EEPROM).

+* No support for Reduced Core AVR; the DES instruction is only supported as a hook for a C function.

+* Cycle count is not correct for XMEGA microcontrollers

-* No support for Reduced Core AVR, XMEGA, or extensions like DES/AES; also, not all unsupported instructions will result in an error, just like in the real world.
+* Not all illegal opcodes will result in an error, just like in a real microcontroller.

 * The core needs to be ported to x86-64